 Snakes hibernate (or ‘brumate,’ as hibernation in reptiles is called) for different reasons.
 All snakes are cold-blooded, so each snake needs the heat of the sun to stay alive.

-Without heat, they can’t digest, wouldn’t have the energy to move, and would freeze to death.
-This means that for a good portion of the year, snakes are less active and less obvious.
+Without heat, snakes can’t digest food, wouldn’t have the energy to move, and would freeze to death.
+This means that for a good portion of the year, snakes are less active and less obvious when it’s cold outside.

 What this means is that snakes follow a yearly cycle of activity.
 This cycle is predictable and is common to snakes of different species.
-That’s why there’s such a thing as a snake season.
+That’s why there is a snake season in Texas.

 When Do Snakes Hibernate in Texas?

-To figure out when snake season is in Texas, you have to look at the whole year.
+To figure out when snake season starts in Texas, you have to look at the year as a whole.
 In this example, we’ll start on the first day of the year.
 What are snakes doing on January 1st?

 Snakes brumate during the cold winter months.
 Brumation is a process similar to hibernation, so the snake’s activity is limited.
 During this time, they won’t:

-- Move around, except if the sun comes out, in which case they might bask for a while
+- Move around, except if the sun comes out

 - Sit out in the open unless it’s warm